 Pros and Cons of living in Tulum

 Tulum is a fun town, but it’s very much a party town that ages out at about 30.
 If that’s not your scene, consider somewhere else.
+These days, there’s been some more cartel activity in the area as well, which is something to keep an eye on.

 5. San Miguel de Allende